dart-lang/site-www/src/_tutorials/server/httpserver.md

 ---
-layout: tutorial
-title: "Write HTTP Clients & Servers"
+title: "Write HTTP clients & servers"
 description: Communicate over the internet
 prevpage:
   url: /tutorials/server/cmdline
-  title: "Write Command-Line Apps"
+  title: "Write command-line apps"
 ---
 {% capture gh-path -%}
   https://github.com/dart-lang/dart-tutorials-samples/blob/master/httpserver
 {%- endcapture -%}

-### Communicate over the internet

 <div class="mini-toc" markdown="1">
   <h4>What's the point?</h4>

-  * Knowledge of Futures and Streams is a prerequisite.
+  * Knowledge of asynchronous programming with futures and streams is a prerequisite.
   * The HTTP protocol allows clients and servers to communicate.
   * The dart:io package has classes for writing HTTP programs.
   * Servers listen for requests on a host and port.